- Are you in an intense or tense relationship?

 How long does couples counseling last?

 Well, this all depends on each individual couple.
 With both willing to address their needs, conflicts, and goals then counseling seems pretty straightforward with as few as 3-5 sessions and as many as 16-20 sessions.
 If there are complications, then more sessions may be needed to address your needs and goals.
 We look to adjust to the needs and goals of our couples based on what you are both willing to face in the counseling sessions.
-Each couple is different with many backgrounds, experiences, challenges, struggles, and victories taking a willingness, courage, perseverance, and hope for a better and healthier relationship.
+Each couple is different from many backgrounds, experiences, challenges, struggles, and victories taking a willingness, courage, perseverance, and hope for a better and healthier relationship.
 This is for you as a couple: the “we”, the “us” for a lasting, loving, beautiful, hopeful, and honorable relationship.

 How much is therapy going to cost us?